 Between nearby cities there will usually be frequent public transport available.
 With increasing distance and decreasing city sizes, the likelihood of finding a direct route goes down.
 The availability of public transport also depends on other factors.

 When legs are booked separately it implies there will be no connection guarantees given between legs.
-I therefore recommend that you to allow sufficient extra time between connections, or to get a travel insurance that covers missed connections.
+I therefore recommend that you allow sufficient extra time between connections, or to get a travel insurance that covers missed connections.
 Alternatively, you just handle it as it comes in case of delays.
 If there are frequent cheap public transport options, missing one is less critical.

 Industry standard flight emission estimates